Window Sill Replacement Cost

 If you’re not entirely sure what type of window sill you’d like to have installed, this section is for you.
 Here, we will look at window sill replacement options such as PVC, stone and wood, discuss their pros & cons and remind you of their average supply prices.

-PVC Window Sills Cost
+PVC Window Sill Cost

 These window sills are a popular choice and come in a wide range of sizes, finishes and colours.
 This includes PVC window sills that are designed to replicate other more expensive materials like stone.

-Among the core advantages of the window, sills are their low-cost (£15 to £40 on average), moisture- and sunlight resistance, durability and their ability to protect against heat and water.
+Among the core advantages of the window sills are their low cost (£15 to £40 on average), moisture- and sunlight resistance, durability and their ability to protect against heat and water.

-One concern is that with cheap PVC materials, there is a risk of the presence of formaldehyde which can be harmful to your health.
+One concern is that with cheap PVC materials, there is a risk of the presence of formaldehyde, which can be harmful to your health.
 For that reason and more, it's best not to simply go with the cheapest option you find.

 That is unless it also happens to offer the qualities desired, but this is less likely to be the case unless, for instance, the product is on sale.
 They will also come with a lower load limit than many other stronger choices.

-Stone Window Sills Cost
+Stone Window Sill Cost

 While costly with an estimated supply price of about £90 to £120, natural stone offers a beautiful aesthetic, the most longevity out of any of the choices discussed here, and a wide range of colours/styles to choose from, and they can add value to your property.

 In fact, expanding on that last point, natural stone window sills could, for all you know, be the difference between selling a home and not.
-It might be that extra benefit needed to push prospective buyers over the line and to make the offer.
+It might be that an extra benefit is needed to push prospective buyers over the line and to make the offer.

 Some issue worth noting with stone window sills is that cracks and scratches can appear over the years.
 They are also unsuitable for prolonged water exposure.
 It's also important to ensure paint and acidic liquids do not spill onto a stone windowsill, particularly if it's made of marble.

-Wood Window Sills Cost
+Wood Window Sill Cost

 Timber window sills are fairly commonplace and have been in use for generations.
 Solid wood window sills are long-lasting, easy to access, and have the potential to add a bit of insulation to your home.
 Some choose to simply fit wooden window sills as they are, whereas other homeowners prefer to have them painted.